vitran86/evaluate-news-NLP/Readme.md

 - `npm run start` : to start local server on your machine.
 - `npm run build-dev` : to run the app in the development mode, automatically opening http://localhost:8080 in the browser.
-- `npm run build-prod` : build the app for production to the `dist` folder.
+- `npm run build` : build the app for production to the `dist` folder.